james-cole/manifold-lab/content/post/frantest/index.md

 ---

-We took part in this event [expand].
+We took part in this event.
 ![Image alt](AlzUK1.jpg)

 ![Image alt](AlzUK2.jpg)

 ## Link to event